 19 must-have customer segments for e-commerce and how to create them – Part II

 In previous article from this series, I explained what customer segmentation is and why it matters.
 I also provided the first batch of 19 must-have customer segments for e-commerce.
-In this article I’ll provide the rest of the segmentation ideas.
+In this article I’ll provide the rest of the segmentation ideas and how to create an efficient WooCommerce segment to better optimize your online store.
 Let’s dig in.

 Using sources as one of customer segments for e-commerce allows you to create tailored content based on where your customers are coming from.
 Is it social media that directed the customer to your online store or a Google ad you recently bought?

 Knowing the source of leads and customers can be vital when you plan to distribute your marketing resources.
 For example, if a big chunk of your customers comes from Facebook, then you should focus on Facebook and enrich your brand presence there, instead of advertising on other platforms with a poorer performance.

 Source segmentation is also useful when you want to personalize your customer journey.
 For example, you may run different Google ads for different products, and you can use source segmentation to create unique landing pages for each ad.